yetanotherion/jmoab_migration/04_mixing_maven_and_gradle.md

 ---
 ### Mixing maven and gradle (April 2017)
-First try
+First try:

 [mvn and gradle in the jmoab](https://confluence.criteois.com/pages/viewpage.action?pageId=326303105)

-* Avoids big bang integration/distributes migration/validation
+* Avoids big bang integration, distributes migration and validation.

 But,

+--
 * no cross-repo in IDE

+--
 * requires temporary development in BFS

+--
 * no vision on how the script files will look like in the end.

+--

 __NOGO__